-- Priority admissions consideration to several prestigious four-year institutions, including UCLA - An enriched academic program allowing students to gain opportunities to pursue topics and projects of individual interest within courses taken; opportunity to gain valuable critical thinking, research and writing skills; opportunities to explore interdisciplinary approaches to course topics - Assistance in the transfer process - UCLA Library Card

-- Transcripts that reflect participation in the program - Regular opportunities for interaction and individual conferences with faculty mentors and program director - Individualized counseling with an Honors Counselor - Opportunities to meet guest speakers and attend special events - Opportunity to attend the annual Honors Students research Conference at UC Irvine
+- Priority admissions consideration to several prestigious four-year institutions, including UCLA - An enriched academic program allowing students to gain opportunities to pursue topics and projects of individual interest within courses taken; opportunity to gain valuable critical thinking, research and writing skills; opportunities to explore interdisciplinary approaches to course topics - Assistance in the transfer process - UCLA Library Card - Transcripts that reflect participation in the program - Early counseling appointments during the registration period. - A "fast pass" into the bookstore during the first week of each semester. - Regular opportunities for interaction with faculty mentors and program director - Individualized counseling with an Honors Counselor - Opportunity to attend the annual Honors Students research Conference at UC Irvine and the TAP/ Transfer Conference at UCLA